-DNA undergoes many processes, but we will just introduce two: transcription and replication.
+DNA undergoes many processes, but we will just introduce two.

 - Replication makes exact copies of DNA to pass down to daughter (new) cells.
-In this process, compact packages of DNA, called chromosomes, are carefully copied by a suite of proteins.
-The resulting sister chromatids are connected at a region called the centromere.
-When the cell is ready to divide, the chromosomes are separated at the centromere and each cell has its own, complete genetic information.
+In this process, a suite of proteins carefully copies compact packages of DNA, called chromosomes.
+The resulting sister chromatids connect at a region called the centromere.
+When the cell divides, the chromosomes separate at the centromere and each cell has its own, complete genetic information.

 - Transcription converts genetic instructions into smaller, usable pieces for the cell to manufacture materials.
 To do this, transcription factors and other special proteins bind to the DNA (which has two strands), open it up, and make molecules called RNA (ribonucleic acid).
 DNA and RNA both use nucleotides in their codes, but RNA has some differences in structure (one stranded) and code that allow for different functions such as making new proteins.

 Complications and Mutations